woohyunjng/discord.py-components/.github/ISSUE_TEMPLATE/addfeature.md

 ## Check
 - [ ] Is this feature related to this module?
 - [ ] Can this feature be implemented?
-- [ ] Does this new feature requires the user to change the code?
+- [ ] Does this new feature requires the user to change their code?